kellan/laughingmeme/_posts/2007-04-16-no-matter-how-you-might-feel-about-marks-translation.md

     - twitterversy
 ---

-it’s great to see a blogger \[“get more cutting post googlization”\](http://diveintomark.org/archives/2007/04/16/dhh-translation#comment-9137), or at least not go all quiet, and fluffy on us.
+it’s great to see a blogger [“get more cutting post googlization”](http://diveintomark.org/archives/2007/04/16/dhh-translation#comment-9137), or at least not go all quiet, and fluffy on us.
 I was starting to think it was something in the water. (and for the record I want an “Orges have layers” shirt!)